butkej/MIL4Cyto/README.md

 If you have any questions you can contact me at joshua.butke@ruhr-uni-bochum.de, however we do not gurantee any support for this software.

 ### Acknowledgements
-This work was supported by the Ministry for Culture and Science (MKW) of North RhineWestphalia (Germany) through grant 111.08.03.05-133974 and the Center for Protein Diagnostics (PRODI).
+This work was supported by the Ministry for Culture and Science (MKW) of North Rhine-Westphalia (Germany) through grant 111.08.03.05-133974 and the Center for Protein Diagnostics (PRODI).